Yellowen/Owrang/docs/dev/docs.dev.install.restore_from_backup.md

 		gunzip [DATABASE BACKUP FILE.sql.gz]
 		tar xvf [FILES BACKUP.tar]

-* Go to your ERPNext installation folder
+* Go to your Owrang installation folder
 * When restoring from database, the 'Administrator' user password gets reset to 'admin'.
 To set a better password when restoring, set admin_password variable in conf.py to the desired 'Administrator' user password.
 * Restore database using: